veraison/services/README.md

 The key-values store is the Veraison Storage Layer.
 It is used to store both Endorsements and Trust Anchors.

 KV Store details can be found under [kvstore](https://github.com/veraison/services/tree/migration/kvstore#kv-store)

+## CoRIM Generation

+Services provides an API for CoRIM generation, see the [README.md](utils/gen-corim/README.md) inside utils/gen-corim directory for a more detailed explanation.